 As a first time Mum, everyone tells you that you will go past your due date and labour can take days.
 For some reason, I had it in my mind I was going to give birth early, maybe it’s because I was 4 weeks early myself, but I was fixated on it.

-On the 9th April 2018, my day started like any other day, I was feeling pretty pregnant and the last thing I wanted to do was get on a commuter train to central London.
-I was in a bit of discomfort, so I opted to work from home, this was probably the best decision of my life.
+On the 9th April 2018, my day started like any other day, I was feeling pretty pregnant and the last thing I wanted to do was get on a commuter train into central London.
+I was in a bit of discomfort, so I opted to work from home, even though I felt guilty to ask, this was probably the best decision of my life.

 I continued to work until just past 3pm (take note of the timings, they are important!).
 My Mum called me around 4pm and I mentioned I was experiencing pains, she told me to call the hospital and insisted I called her back.
-If she had not told me to do this, I wouldn’t have called the hospital, I didn’t want to cause a fuss over what I thought was nothing.
-I was 5 weeks away from my due date and the pains were like a constant dull period pain, not contractions.
-My Mum making me call the hospital, probably saved both our lives that day.
+If she had not told me to do this, I wouldn’t have called the hospital, I’ve never liked to cause a fuss and especially over what I thought was nothing.
+I was 5 weeks away from my due date and the pains were like a constant dull period pain, nothing to worry about I thought.
+But my Mum making me call the hospital, probably saved both our lives that day.

 At 5:30pm everything changed as I felt a sudden gush of liquid.
-Complete panic set in as I put my hand between my legs and saw a lot of blood.
-The midwives placed me in a corridor with these other pregnant women, whilst I was completely hysterical on the phone to my Mum and Jason, not knowing what on earth was happening to me and the baby.
-Once the midwives found a doctor I was moved into a room and undressed myself in the bathroom.
+Complete panic set in as I put my hand between my legs and saw blood.
+I rushed to the midwives and they told me to show them in the toilet, they were trying to calm me down but when they saw how much I was bleeding, I could tell they were worried.
+They sat me down in a corridor with all these other pregnant women whilst looking for a doctor, but I was completely hysterical on the phone to my Mum and Jason, not knowing what on earth was happening to me and the baby.
+Once they found a doctor I was moved into a room and undressed myself in the bathroom.
 I remember the sound of the blood hitting the floor, it was pouring out of me.
 I was shaking and crying uncontrollably as they moved me to a bed to examine me.
 The doctor then told me the last thing I was expecting to hear that day, I was 5cm dilated and the baby was coming today.

 Now I am no writer so it’s hard for me to put into words just how terrified I was for my baby’s life and my own.
 I was completely alone, unprepared and had no control of the situation.

-They rushed me into theatre as the baby barely had a heartbeat, and I was prepped for a caesarean.
-In the space of 20 minutes I had gone from 5cm to 10cm dilated, so they told me they had to deliver the baby naturally there and then.
+With no time to even think or understand what was happening, they rushed me into theatre as the baby barely had a heartbeat, and I was prepped for a caesarean.
+But in the space of 20 minutes I had gone from 5cm to 10cm dilated, so they told me they had to deliver the baby naturally there and then.
 I barely knew what was going on, I couldn’t comprehend what was happening, just over an hour ago I came to the hospital with mild pains, no idea I was in labour and now I was being told to push.
+All the hypnobirthing classes went out the window, and now I was having a very intrusive and emergency birth.
+I think this is why I had further to fall emotionally, this is not what I had planned and prepared for.

 When I was brought out of theatre, I finally saw my partner who had just arrived and broke down.
 There was no sign of our baby, I had given birth, but I didn’t feel like a mother, I just felt like I had been in an accident.
 My stomach went flat almost instantly, and I felt empty and lost.

 Sleep was completely out of the question after what we had been through and I was determined to see my baby that night.
-I had lost a lot of blood and felt faint, but at around 3am I managed to walk to the SCBU ward.
-The machines and beeping noises were overwhelming, and Joshua was tied up to so much equipment.
-I wasn’t allowed to hold him, I just remember staring at this tiny, helpless baby in the incubator feeling so disconnected.
+I had lost a lot of blood, felt really faint and in a lot of pain after the episiotomy, but at around 3am I managed to make it to the NICU ward.
+The machines and beeping noises were overwhelming, and Joshua was tied up to so much equipment I could barely see him.
+I wasn’t allowed to hold him, I just remember staring at this tiny and fragile baby in the incubator feeling so disconnected from him.

 Having a premature baby is extremely worrying and traumatic for any parents, and something I relive all the time.
 Despite my family and friends knowing I had a traumatic birth and a very difficult start to parenthood, I wish I had spoken up more.
 I became withdrawn, didn’t want to speak to people and when I did tell people my birth story, I brushed it off.

-It’s only now when Joshua is almost 10 months old, together as parents we recognise we have experienced a lot of trauma and really spoken to each other and decided to get some help.
+It’s only when Joshua turned 10 months old, together as parents we recognised we had experienced a lot of trauma and really spoken to each other and decided to get some help.

 Writing this has undoubtedly been difficult, taken several attempts and quite a few tissues.
-Whatever your story, I don’t want other parents to put their experiences to the back of their minds.
-We find strength in talking to others.
+But whatever your story, I don’t want other parents to put their experiences to the back of their minds which can manifest into something far worse for your mental wellbeing.
+We find strength and peace in talking to others.

 Help raise awareness.
 Tell your story.